 If a student is approved for a Leave of Absence during the academic year, it is the student's responsibility to meet with the financial aid office to adjust aid appropriately.
-If the student has borrowed Federal Direct Loans, students will go into repayment after six months or less than half time.
+If the student has borrowed Federal Direct Loans, repayment begins 6 months or sooner after ceasing to be enrolled at least half-time.